yanmingl/Heart-Disease-Prediction/README.md

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/49282511/206950845-84ca7e92-4f7b-4082-af10-58588e90722a.png">

+How can you lower the risk or even avoid being a patient with heart disease can be concluded as the past two paragraphs told us.
+We may be unable to control our age or height, but we can do fitness to manage our weight and regularly test our blood pressure to stay at a relative side.

 ## Data Mining Models
 They are K-Nearest Neighbor (KNN), Trees-based (Decision Tree, Boosted Tree, Random Forest), Logistic Regression, and Neural Networks.